 The second component God uniquely revealed to Paul was the Rapture.
 The idea that the Messiah would come to earth and raise the dead saints of Israel in the Old Testament was not unique to New Testament Christians.
 However, the idea of a Rapture was unique because there is no hint of this concept from Genesis to Malachi.

 The word “coming” means a presence.
 It comes from two words: with and being.
 The coming of the Lord will be the time He will be with us.
-He will arrive and we will stand in His presence.
+He will arrive, and we will stand in His presence.
 Paul uses this term for His presence in contrast to His bodily absence.

 “Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling…” (Philippians 2:12).

 When the New Testament uses “presence” for the Rapture of the church, it signifies not merely the momentary coming of Christ, but His presence until He manifests Himself to the world.
 It is a reference to His advent, arrival.
-Jesus at that time will be at hand in person.
+Jesus, at that time, will be at hand in person.

 There are three Greek words for Christ’s coming.
-The New Testament uses both terms for the Rapture and for the Second Coming (when He comes to earth on the Mount of Olives).
+The New Testament uses both terms for the Rapture and the Second Coming (when He comes to earth on the Mount of Olives).
 Only the context can determine whether it is the Rapture or Second Coming.

 There is an important distinction between the Rapture and the Second Coming.
 The Rapture is a private coming for the church, whereas the Second Coming is a public coming where every eye will see Him.
 The Rapture is for the church only.
 In the Rapture, Jesus will come in the clouds to catch away the church.
 The indwelling presence of the Holy Spirit is no longer in the church.
 At the Rapture, God changes the believer’s body into a body like the resurrected body of Christ.
 In the Second Coming, Jesus will come to earth to establish His millennial kingdom on earth (Zechariah 14:1-4).
-Satan no longer is loose on earth.
+Satan is no longer loose on earth.
 At the Second Coming, the desert will blossom like the rose.